ckan/ckan/doc/data-viewer.rst

 .. _embed-previews:

-Embedding Previews In Other Web Pages
+Embedding previews in other web pages
 -------------------------------------

 .. versionchanged:: 2.0